mykelalvis/FATESRD/General/Example Stunts.md

 - **The Drunkard’s Stagger.** You sway and stagger on your feet, evading enemy blows seemingly by chance.
 When you succeed in a defensive Athletics roll using this technique, you gain +1 on your next attack against the opponent who tried to hit you.
 If you succeed with style, gain +2.
 (Fate System Toolkit, p.150)
 - **Evasion.** You have an amazing ability to remain unharmed when caught within the blast radius of an explosion. +2 to defend with Athletics against area attacks. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
 - **The Falling Drunkard.** (requires Drunkard’s Stagger.)
 When an enemy attacks, you lose your balance and fall to the ground, rolling back to your feet quickly, but your enemy now finds himself dangerously overextended.
 Roll Athletics to dodge.
 On a success, place a boost on your opponent such as _Overextended_ or _Off-Balance_ that anyone may use against him.
 On a success with style, place a second boost on your opponent.
 (Fate System Toolkit, p.150)
-- **Favored Enemy Dodge.** Choose an organisation.
+- **Favored Enemy Dodge.** Choose an organization.
 You gain +2 to defend with Athletics against members of that group.
 (Peter Blake)
 - **Lightning Reflexes.** +2 to defend with Athletics for the first exchange after you become aware of a threat.
 (Peter Blake)
 - **Protector.** You are an expert bodyguard. +2 to defend with Athletics whenever you pull someone out of harm's way at great personal risk to yourself. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
 - **Reading the Line of Fire.** You can tell where the bullets will go before the trigger is pulled. +2 to Athletics when using it to dodge gunfire. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))